I'm an astrophysicist \& University Professor studying the formation and the evolution of the

 or ISO and also develop new

 analysis tools and models.
-I'm heavily involved now in Euclid as well.
+I'm heavily involved now in Euclid and JWST as well.

 In addition to the research activities, I'm teaching Physics,